Moving to London: Everything You Need to Know

 Moving to London without a job can also be very difficult.
-Unless you are coming straight into work, (if so you are a very lucky and well organised human being and I am jealous of you) then prepare to be without work for around three months.
+Unless you are coming straight into work, then prepare to be without work for around three months.

 I would aim to bring over between 12-15 grand (Australian) personally and ensure you always have enough back up money for an emergency ticket home.

 This can be a difficult when you first move to the country.

 As things go, you need a bank account to get paid in a job.
 You need a job to be able to afford housing.

 You can get a bank account using a tenant agreement, utility bill payment, employment contract… but then you need a job and housing to obtain those things.
 The Brits don’t make this easy at all.